IBM-Bluemix-Docs/compare-and-comply/index.md

  - Identification of legal entities and categories that align with subject matter expertise

 {{site.data.keyword.cnc_short}} brings together a functionally rich set of integrated, automated Watson APIs to input a programmatic PDF to identify sections, lists (numbered and bulleted), footnotes, and tables, converting these items into a structured HTML format.
 Furthermore, classification of this structured format is annotated and output as JSON with labeled elements, types, and categories.

+To get started with the service, see the [Getting started](getting-started.md) page.

 An accessible version of this page is available at: [https://www.ibm.com/watson/developercloud/compare-and-comply/doc/index.html](https://www.ibm.com/watson/developercloud/compare-and-comply/doc/index.html)